1ikeadragon/Skid.sh/README.md

 If you just want to perform recon on your target(s) it's advisable to run the `submon.sh` script.
 It will perform all the recon you need for you and contineuously monitor for new assets.
 For a mini asm-esque setup, run `asm.sh`.

-#### SKID.SH
-1. Add your API keys in the right places.
-1. Run the script -> `./skid.sh target.com || ./skid.sh -f targets.txt`
-1. Subdomain enumeration -> url crawling -> param mining -> js analysis -> lfi/xss/sqli automation
-1. Profit

->This script is meant to be the slowest by design as it deals with a lot of data.
-Expect results to appear slow.

 #### SUBMON.SH

 Subdomain monitoring with periodic updates via notifypd.